BGCG/project1/README.md

 * fontawesome - The facebook, Instagram and Twitter icons are from fontawesome.com
 * Am I responsive? - the screenshot in the introduction section was from https://ui.dev/amiresponsive
 * Google developer tools - to check responsiveness of website design
-* Google color picker - I usued the Google color picker to find HEX codes for the desired colours used in this website
+* Google color picker - I used the Google color picker to find HEX codes for the desired colours used in this website

 ## Credits ##